Actively Recruiting

 - Aged over 30 years

-- Diagnosed with dementia or a neurodegenerative disease such as Alzheimer's disease, Parkinson's disease, Lewy body dementia, Niemann-Pick type 2, or vascular dementia; age-matched and sex-matched controls also accepted
+- Have dementia or a neurodegenerative disease such as Alzheimer's disease, Parkinson's disease, Lewy body dementia, Niemann-Pick type 2 or vascular dementia

-- Except for Parkinson's and Lewy body disease, must have prior diagnostic confirmation by genetic tests, blood biomarkers, brain amyloid beta PET scan, or cerebrospinal fluid tests
+- Except for Parkinson's and Lewy body disease, have had at least one confirmatory test such as genetic tests, blood biomarker tests, PET scan, or cerebrospinal fluid tests

-- Best corrected visual acuity of at least 6/60 in both eyes
+- Have a best corrected visual acuity of at least 6/60 in both eyes and no major eye problems like advanced macular degeneration, advanced glaucoma, or moderate diabetic retinopathy

 - Willing to participate and attend the Centre for Eye Research Australia